Om-Amin/MISTProject2/README.md

 ![image](https://github.com/user-attachments/assets/3d22e00c-2444-4868-bde2-ea26b7f5d1f9)

-It is important to be able to contact previous members who have yet to return their loaned items to issue a reminder to do so, or to be able to issue fines to recoup the costs of lost media items.
+Query 4 is useful as it allows the library to be able to contact previous members who have yet to return their loaned items to issue a reminder to do so, or to be able to issue fines to recoup the costs of lost media items.

 ### Query 5
 Query 5 finds the names, positions, and salaries of employees who are mentoring other employees and keeping track of how many many mentees they have.